-Generally cedar shingles are split 2 ways.
-Straight split means the shingle maintains the same thickness throughout.
+Generally, cedar shingles are split in 2 ways.
+A straight split means the shingle maintains the same thickness throughout.
 Taper split which means the thickness tapers down from one end to the other.
-This is achieved by starting with board of proper thickness than splitting or cutting diagonally.
+This is achieved by starting with a board of proper thickness than splitting or cutting diagonally.

-Cedar shingles do not have to be finished because of the nature built in preservative properties of cedar.
+Cedar shingles do not have to be finished because of the nature built-in preservative properties of the cedar.
 Cedar shingles weather naturally and are quite beautiful.
-The cedar shingle will obtain a silvery grey look over time as they weather.
+The cedar shingle will obtain a silvery grey look over time as they age.

-If you decide not to finish the shingles you should be aware that once they start to weather it requires significantly more work to restore them to a place where you can apply a finish.
-However it is recommended that you finish your cedar shingles and there are a variety of ways you can do this.
+If you decide not to finish the shingles you should be aware that once they start to age it requires significantly more work to restore them to a place where you can apply a finish.
+However, it is recommended that you finish your cedar shingles and there are a variety of ways you can do this.

-Typically ﬁnishes for cedar shingles can be grouped into four categories: (1) opaque coatings, such as paints and solid-color stains; (2) semi-transparent stains; (3) natural ﬁnishes such as transparent stains; and (4) oils.
+Typically ﬁnishes for cedar shingles can be grouped into four categories: (1) opaque coatings, such as paints and solid-colour stains; (2) semi-transparent stains; (3) natural ﬁnishes such as transparent stains; and (4) oils.

-Learn more about on our Old Growth Cedar Shingles.
+Learn more about our Old Growth Cedar Shingles.